umarhassan-mitodl/7.15-spring-2015/content/pages/syllabus.md

 ## Written and Oral Communications Skills

-This is a CI-M ([Communication Intensive in the Major](http://web.mit.edu/commreq/faculty%20ci-m.html)) course, and thus teaches students how to write and communicate within the field of biology.
+This is a CI-M ({{% resource_link "bfd4a2f3-2272-4bf8-a4ad-0d670ded5f2c" "Communication Intensive in the Major" %}}) course, and thus teaches students how to write and communicate within the field of biology.
 An important component of this course is the development of effective communication skills.
 You will describe your experiments and discuss your results both orally and in your notebook.
 During the term, you will be responsible for:

 - Discussing your experimental data in group lab meetings,
 - Presenting a journal article for discussion,